Updated: April 2026

 How Additional Terms Work in the Ontario Standard Lease

 Since April 30, 2018, most private residential landlords in Ontario must use the Ontario Standard Form of Lease.
-The standard lease includes a section for additional terms where landlords can add clauses beyond the default requirements.
-Those clauses are not automatically enforceable just because both parties signed them.
+The standard lease includes Section 15, where landlords and tenants can agree to additional terms beyond the default requirements.
+Those additional terms are not automatically enforceable just because both parties signed them.

 The LTB applies one test to every additional term: is it consistent with the Residential Tenancies Act?
 If the clause conflicts with the Act, it carries no legal weight.
 The rest of the lease stays intact, but that clause disappears entirely at a hearing.
 Landlords often discover this at the worst possible moment, when they’re trying to enforce something they believed was airtight.